A comprehensive overhaul of The Warhol’s website, including backend CMS, frontend design, information architecture, content strategy, and more

+In 2017, we reimagined The Andy Warhol Museum’s website from top to bottom.
 The new warhol.org is conceived primarily as a communications tool for audiences planning to visit the museum or attend a program, with a secondary goal of providing much sought-after content on Warhol to digital visitors across the globe.The mobile-first design relies on bright colors, expressive typography, and images of visitors engaged in art making and art viewing.
 The homepage has been reimagined to highlight the unique, active experience of being at The Warhol: as a visitor, you can make art in our Factory studio, play with floating pillow-shaped balloons in the Silver Clouds installation, or star in your very own screen test.
-The new site is also highlights the rich work and life of Andy Warhol.
-Our Life page, for example, tells Warhol’s story as illustrated through collection objects.
+The new site is also highlights the rich work and life of Andy Warhol through sections like Andy Warhol’s Life and our online curriculum.

 In November 2017, I presented on how user research informed design decisions for warhol.org during the Museum Computer Network conference.
 Slides are available on Slideshare.